kulthoom12/word-quest/README.md

 ### New User Stories

-- As a new user I would like to see a clear the word so I know what the game is.
+- As a new user, I would like to see a clear word so I know what the game is.
-- As a new user I would like to see a Start Game button so I can begin playing easily.
+- As a new user, I would like to see a Start Game button so I can begin playing easily.
-- As a new user I would like to see an Instructions button to understand how to play.
+- As a new user, I would like to see an Instructions button to understand how to play.
-- As a new user I would like to see scrambled letters and a place to type my guess.
+- As a new user, I would like to see scrambled letters and a place to type my guess.
-- As a new user I would like to see a timer.
+- As a new user, I would like to see a timer.
-- As a new user I would like to see a hint button to help me if I get stuck.
+- As a new user, I would like to see a hint button to help me if I get stuck.
-- As a new user I would like to see a restart button in case I want to play again.
+- As a new user, I would like to see a restart button in case I want to play again.

 ### Existing Users

-- As an existing user I would like hints that help without giving too much away.
+- As an existing user, I would like hints that help without giving too much away.
-- As an existing user I would like the game to feel smooth and easy every time.
+- As an existing user, I would like the game to feel smooth and easy every time.
-- As an existing user I would like to enjoy the challenge and improve my guessing skills.
+- As an existing user, I would like to enjoy the challenge and improve my guessing skills.

 ### Typography